chef/automate/components/automate-chef-io/content/docs/backup.md

 We recommend that you configure a backup directory on a disk with sufficient free space.

-The the default backup directory is `/var/opt/chef-automate/backups`.
-If it does not exist it will be created during deployment.
+The default backup directory is `/var/opt/chef-automate/backups`.
+If it does not exist, the deployment process creates it.

 To configure your Chef Automate installation's backup directory to another location: